meld-cp/obsidian-encrypt/README.md

 ---

+## Notes

+* Searching your vault won't find text in encrypted notes.
+Only searching within open (decrypted) notes is possible.

 ## Ongoing Maintenance and Development

 If you find this plugin useful please support the ongoing maintenance and development by: